ctf/taskforce.sus.mcgill.ca/printing.md

 Who can print?
 --------------

-Students in the faculty of science or who have opened an account with us can use the printers, and receive 1500 print credits per semester.
-To open an account, drop by [the office](the-office.html) with $30 (cash only).
-Find out more about opening an account [here](computers.html#who-can-use-them).
+Students in the faculties of Science or Arts and Science can use the printers, and receive 1500 print credits per semester as part of the student fees that they pay.

 Quota
 -----

-Each black-and-white page costs four credits, and each credit is equivalent to one cent.
+Each black-and-white page costs four credits.
 If a print job causes you to exceed your quota, the job will still proceed, but you won't be able to print anything else until you've added enough credits.
-To purchase credits, just drop by the office with exact change for the desired amount, as we can't guarantee that we'll have change.
-Any quota you purchase is carried over to the next semester if unused (the 1500 free print credits provided each semester are excluded from this)
+To top-up your credits, stop by [our office](the-office.html), and one of our volunteer will add 500 credits to your account for free.
+After three such top-ups, your account will be flagged for review, and your printing history will be reviewed by the CTF administrators to ensure that you aren't abusing the system.
+If you _are_ deemed to be printing unreasonably, your printing privileges will be revoked for the rest of the semester and your jobs will be redirected to uPrint.

-Note that that the cost of printing is four cents _per page_, meaning that printing a double-sided sheet of paper costs 8 cents.
+Note that that the cost of printing is four credits _per page_, meaning that printing a double-sided sheet of paper costs 8 credits.

 The process of printing
 -----------------------